Skip to Content

 Breast engorgement means your breasts are painfully overfull of milk.
 This usually

 occurs when a mother makes more milk than her baby uses.
 Your breasts may become firm and swollen, which can make it hard for your baby to breast-feed.
 Engorged breasts can be treated at home.

 Your breasts start making milk about 2 to 5 days after your baby is born.
 (Before that, they make colostrum, which contains important nutrients that your baby needs right after birth.)
 It's normal for your breasts to feel heavy, warm, and swollen when your milk "comes in."
 This early breast fullness is from the milk you

 make and extra blood and fluids in your breasts.
 Your body uses the extra

 fluids to make more breast milk for your baby.

-Severe engorgement can make it difficult for your baby
+If engorgement is severe, your breasts get very swollen and painful.
+Severe engorgement can make it hard for your baby

 milk ducts and breast infection, which is called